Wahab Adekola Akande

 Wahab Adekola Akande (born 5 September 1967) is a Nigerian diplomat known for his advocacy for cultural diplomacy, and a long-serving French Language Translator and Protocol Officer to several Nigerian presidents.
-He is Nigeria’s current Consul General at the Consulate General of Nigeria in Frankfurt, Germany.
+He is Nigeria’s 6th Consul General at the Consulate General of Nigeria in Frankfurt, Germany.

 His leadership at the Nigeria Consulate General in Frankfurt is known to have brought about improvements in consular operations in the mission and other engagements, among which is the first-ever consulate-organized Nigeria cultural carnival.

 Early background

 Wahab Adekola Akande had his secondary education at the Ede Muslim Grammar School in present-day Osun State from 1981 to 1986.

 He proceeded to the University of Ibadan where he graduated from the Department of European Studies with a bachelor of arts degree in French, second class (upper division).
 Between 1991 and 1992, he served under the mandatory National Youth Service Corps (NYSC) in Jos, Plateau State, with his primary assignment at the University of Jos.
 He began his working career as a graduate assistant with the University of Jos, before joining the Federal Civil Service.